cablehead/stacks/README.md

 context using pipes and filters.
 But that’s a lot to explain, so I usually just describe it as a clipboard manager.

+A humble clipboard manager [aspiring](https://x.com/cablelounger/status/1854955656526127398) to elevate the depth of our conversations— no less.

 ## UX disclaimer

 A quick note on the user experience (UX): it’s fair to say it’s still a bit